-It is SI's policy to ensure compliance with all applicable laws and regulations and the SCOR Group Code of Conduct wherever it conducts business.
+It is SI's policy to ensure compliance with all applicable laws and regulations and the SCOR Group Code of Conduct including the local addendum wherever it conducts business.
 SI holds itself to high standards when carrying on its business and at all times strives to observe the spirit as well as the letter of the law by continuously seeking to improve the effectiveness of its compliance management framework.

-Compliance activities are performed by the SI Compliance function, which is supported by the Group Compliance team, the Group General Secretariat, the Group Legal Department, Chief Legal Counsels and Hub legal.
+Compliance activities are performed by the SI Compliance Function, which is supported by the Group Compliance team, the Group General Secretariat, the Group Legal Department, Chief Legal Counsels and Hub legal.

-At SI, the Head of Compliance is the key function holder who is responsible for the Compliance function.
+At SI, the Head of Compliance is the key function holder who is responsible for the Compliance Function.